What’s New in Multifamily Interior Design

 Kitchens in multifamily units are also seeing significant changes, thanks to the popularity of cooking and the need for additional food storage ushered in by the pandemic.
 A decrease in restaurant spending and an increase in grocery shopping and cooking from home have placed an increased emphasis on food storage and a demand for additional kitchen space.
 Experts say that it has certainly had an impact on this multifamily design.

 For example, units that would have typically allocated an average of 30 to 36 inches for refrigerators are now dedicating more cubic footage to refrigeration, particularly within the luxury sector.
 Thankfully, refrigerators and freezers are available in various sizes and shapes, lending themselves to more flexible and multifamily interior design solutions, like under-counter beverage centers.

 These days, Americans are also cooking more than ever, driving the demand for more sophisticated appliances and smart home technologies in the multifamily sector.

 In recent years, multifamily interior design has grown in popularity as a trend!

 Multifamily Interior Design Takeaways

-According to industry leaders, most of the multifamily interior design trends outlined in this article are expected to stick around for the foreseeable future.
+According to industry leaders, most of the multifamily design trends outlined in this article are expected to stick around for the foreseeable future.
 They say this is mostly because they are either a direct or indirect response to what many people call a “new normal” as we enter the next chapter of a COVID-19 world.

 One key suggestion that most industry leaders agree upon is the need to ensure that every design trend implemented will stand the test of time and is not just a response to fads.